 NOTE: Although eggs, milk and dairy products are not allowed, used as ingredients for the allowed foods – is acceptable.

 Many prohibited foods that are baked or cooked into the allowed foods are rendered harmless (non-TCS) and therefore allowed.

 MINNESOTA ANNUAL SALES LIMITS

 Most states set a cap on what you’re allowed to make annually.
-Minnesota has two plans for getting started, the fastest and easiest limits you to $5,000 / annual sales.
+Minnesota has two plans for getting started, the fastest and easiest (Tier 1, which is exempt from the registration fee) limits you to $7,665 in annual sales.
 However, it’s a great place to start and allows you to upgrade your business from there.

 This is usually put in place to push you towards opening a full-fledged retail business while at the same time letting you start from home.